fireship-io/fireship.io/hugo/content/lessons/api-monetization-stripe/index.md

 #    rxdart: 0.20
 ---

-Building a monetized API might seem like a daunting task, but it's actually relatively simple when you bring in tools like Stripe's [Metered Billing](https://stripe.com/docs/billing/subscriptions/metered-billing) feature.
+Building a monetized API for a SaaS prodct might seem like a daunting task, but it's actually relatively simple when you bring in tools like Stripe's [Metered Billing](https://stripe.com/docs/billing/subscriptions/metered-billing) feature.
 There are 4 main steps in the process:

 1. Create an API
 2. Subscribe a customer to a recurring subscription in Stripe
 4. Create custom API keys to authenticate requests to the API
 3. Report API usage to Stripe

 The following lesson demonstrates the backend flow for building API with [Express.js](https://expressjs.com) and monetizing it with Stripe Metered Billing.
-This lesson is fairly advanced, check out the [Stripe JavaScript Course](/courses/stripe) for a complete introduction to payment flows.
+This lesson is fairly advanced, check out the [Stripe JavaScript Course](/courses/stripe) for a complete breakdown of payment flows.

 ## Initial Setup